6 min read

 So yeah, let ‘em float up there.

 Let 'em stage their photo ops and call it progress.
-I’ll be enjoying the ensuing memes from this painfully curated stunt.

-While there may never be headlines or applause for some of us down here, there’s something better:
+There may never be headlines or applause for some of us down here, but there’s something better: a life that finally feels like it’s ours, because we made it that way.

 Keep going.